Insight

 Investment risks

-• Invesco UK Opportunities Fund (UK)
+• Invesco UK Opportunities Fund (UK) and Invesco UK Equity Fund

-The fund may use derivatives (complex instruments) in an attempt to reduce the overall risk of its investments, reduce the costs of investing and/or generate additional capital or income, although this may not be achieved.
-The use of such complex instruments may result in greater fluctuations of the value of the fund.
-The Manager, however, will ensure that the use of derivatives within the fund does not materially alter the overall risk profile of the fund.
+The Fund may use derivatives (complex instruments) in an attempt to reduce the overall risk of its investments, reduce the costs of investing and/or generate additional capital or income, although this may not be achieved.
+The use of such complex instruments may result in greater fluctuations of the value of the Fund.
+The Manager, however, will ensure that the use of derivatives within the Fund does not materially alter the overall risk profile of the Fund.

 Important Information

+• Data as at 31.08.2024, unless otherwise stated.
 This is marketing material and not financial advice.
 It is not intended as a recommendation to buy or sell any particular asset class, security or strategy.
 Regulatory requirements that require impartiality of investment/investment strategy recommendations are therefore not applicable nor are any prohibitions to trade before publication.
-If investors are unsure if these products are suitable for them, they should seek advice from a financial adviser.
+Views and opinions are based on current market conditions and are subject to change

 Invesco UK Opportunities Fund (UK)